 Course Publishing block (publishflow)

-Note: You are currently viewing documentation for Moodle 2.0.
-Up-to-date documentation for the latest stable version is available here: Course Publishing block (publishflow).
+Note: You are currently viewing documentation for Moodle 2.5.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Course Publishing block (publishflow).

 The Publishflow block implements a complete course tranport and publishing architecture over the Moodle Network.
 The block provides a mean to publish, deploy or retrofit course archives from inside the course space itself.
 Publishing, deploying or retrofitting a course to a working platform use the same course transport infrastructure that operates through the network or via the local filesystem.